Is it possible to ovulate twice in one cycle?

 Note that if you get positive or almost positive ovulation tests most of the time, you may suffer from a condition called Polycystic ovary syndrome (PCOS).
 If your OPKs turn out positive at all sorts of times through your cycle, you need to consult your physician, as PCOS can make it more difficult to get pregnant.

-But I have fertile cervical mucus more than once in a cycle!
+But I have fertile cervical mucus more than once per cycle!

 In the same way as a positive ovulation test is not a guarantee that you’re actually ovulating, ovulation symptoms are not a proof of ovulation.

-You may observe fertile cervical mucus, feel ovulation cramps or have other symptoms at different times in the same cycle, but in these cases you probably did not actually ovulate the first time around.
+You may observe fertile cervical mucus, feel ovulation cramps or have other symptoms at different times in the same cycle.
+However, it probably means that you didn’t actually ovulate the first time around.
 A second period of ovulation symptoms just means that your body is trying again to release the egg.